 If you are at least 18 years of age, disabled and have successfully completed driver rehabilitation training conducted by a certified driver rehabilitation specialist that is recognized by the bureau, you may apply for a driver’s license without a learner’s permit on your record or a completed Log of Supervised Driving.

-You will be required to provide the license branch with a report of the training received from the driver rehabilitation specialist.
+You will be required to provide the BMV branch with a report of the training received from the driver rehabilitation specialist.

 An out-of-country driver's license cannot be used for identification purposes.
 Out-of-country driver's license must be in the English language or presented with a verifiably accurate English translation of the document.

-If you have an out-of-country driver's license and intend to become a resident of Indiana, you must pass the vision screening test, written knowledge test and driving skills test to obtain an Indiana driver's license.
+If you have an out-of-country driver's license and intend to become a resident of Indiana, you must pass the vision screening, written knowledge exam and driving skills exam to obtain an Indiana driver's license.

 All documents proving your identity, Social Security number, lawful status and Indiana residency will be verified through a central verification process.
-The BMV will issue an interim license, valid for 30 days, authorizing the holder to drive pending authentication of documents submitted to the BMV.
+The BMV will issue an interim license, valid for 30 days, authorizing the holder to drive pending authentication of documents submitted.

-Once the BMV has verified the documentation that you have provided, the BMV will mail the license, learner’s permit, or identification card to you.
+Once the BMV has verified the documentation that you have provided, you will receive the license, learner’s permit, or identification card to you.
 If the documents cannot be verified, you will receive a letter explaining the determination and your rights to request an administrative hearing to review the determination.

 If you have Temporary Lawful Status your license is valid until the end date of your lawful presence or;